hbkzqp/TextFragmentsMatch/ReadME.md

 ### Interface
 #### 1. ITextMatcher
-This is the interface for all the algrithem, for uppper level to call.
+This is the interface for the whole algrithem, for uppper level to call.
 ``` C#
 public interface ITextMatcher
 {